githubnext/copilot-workspace-user-manual/conceptual-overview.md

 *Note how the topic introduces clarity that is completely missing from the issue title*

+You can think of the topic as a way to distill the task down to its essence, and to give the developer an early and fast opportunity to see if Copilot Workspace is on the right track.
+If the topic is wrong, you don't need to continue.
+But if the topic is right, we’ve found that this helps developers to better understand the task, and to focus on the most important aspects of the codebase that are relevant to the task.

-## Current Specification
+## Specification

-In order to help contextualize the task for developers, Copilot Workspace takes the task details and topic, and generates a bulleted list which articulates the current behavior of the codebase, based on the topic question being posed.
+In order to help contextualize the task for developers, Copilot Workspace takes the task details and topic, and generates a bulleted list which articulates the current behavior of the codebase, based on the topic being posed.
 We’ve found that this helps build developers' confidence (because they can verify that Copilot Workspace understands the project/task), and also, serves as a means of onboarding folks to a task, when they might not fully understand the current state.

 <img src="images/current-spec.png" width=600 alt="Current specification">

-*The current specification answers the topic question based on the current state*
+*The current specification answers question in the topic based on the current state*

 And if Copilot Workspace gets anything wrong, then the developer can easily edit/delete steps from the current spec, or even choose to regenerate an entirely new spec (“try again”).
 But in practice, we find that these tend to be pretty good on the first try.